raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 ## Getting Started (Tournament Operators)

 1. Set up Discord channels and roles:
-   - Create required roles (Broskie, Super League Coach, Coach Premium, Coach Premium Plus) and staff roles.
+   - Invite the bot with permissions to manage channels/roles, send messages, read message history, and use slash commands.
-   - Invite the bot with permissions to manage channels, send messages, and use slash commands.
+   - Run `/setup_channels` once per guild to create the `--OFFSIDE DASHBOARD--` and `--OFFSIDE REPORTS--` layout and the coach roles (`Coach`, `Coach Premium`, `Coach Premium+`).
-   - Run `/setup_channels` once per guild to create the `--OFFSIDE DASHBOARD--` and `--OFFSIDE REPORTS--` layout.
+   - Assign the coach roles to your coaches (premium tiers control roster caps).
 2. Configure the bot:
    - Copy `.env.example` to `.env` and fill in the required IDs and tokens.
    - Keep `TEST_MODE=true` while validating in a staging guild (routes all portal/listing posts + forwarded logs to the staff monitor channel).